Subscribers of MOA & AOA during incorporation of a Company

 Public details

-The details of the subscriber are freely available to the public.
-It is because Memorandum of Association is a public document and such details are included in it.
-One can view MOA and other public documents by paying the requisite fee to the Ministry.
+The details of subscribers are freely available to the public.
+It is because the memorandum of association is a public document and such details are included in it.
+Anyone can get access to such details by paying the requisite fee to the MCA

 Conclusion